Frequently asked questions

 What are the financial returns?

 When and how can I get my money back?

 Does the value of the shares change?

 No, the shares are always worth the same amount, unless the directors decide to write the value down (if the Society gets into financial trouble, for example).
-We use these type of shares because we are a Community Benefit Society (a form of Industrial and Provident Society) and thus regulated differently to a normal company.
+We use this type of shares because we are a Community Benefit Society (a form of Industrial and Provident Society) and thus regulated differently to a normal company.

 The Brighton Energy board manages the installation of our PV systems and deals with ongoing maintenance.
 The board is responsible for authorising payments to shareholders in accordance with the terms set out in the share invite document and in the Rules of the Society.

 How do I get involved?